 - IEP (Intensive English Program) students: 18 hours required if summer is your 1st semester.
 No enrollment is required if you were full-time the Spring semester prior to summer.

-J-1 Degree Seeking student in Final Term
+J-1 Degree Seeking Student in Final Term

-- If your final term degree requirements do not add up to full-time enrollment, you must request authorization for "Reduced Course Load" (RCL).
-Please see below for more details.
+- If your final term degree requirements do not equal full-time enrollment, you must request authorization of a Reduced Course Load Authorization (RCL).

 Online & Audited Courses

 Audited courses do not count towards enrollment requirements.

 J-1 degree-seeking students who wish to have concurrent enrollment must first meet with an ISSS advisor.
 Requests will be evaluated on a case-by-case basis.

 At Georgia State University, international students and domestic students receive access to the same services and resources to support access and accommodations.
 The Access and Accommodations Center serves students with physical, learning, sensory, psychological disabilities that substantially alter a major life activity.